 A GoPro camera

 I was watching Vloggers Casey Neistat and Ebony Day’s YouTube videos and notice that they often use a Go Pro camera to film activities.
 I was browsing the internet on Black Friday, and I saw some great deals on Go Pros.
 However, they weren’t fantastic.
-Have a Go Pro to my Amazon wishlist because I can’t afford to purchase one yet and I probably won’t be needing one until the New Year when I start my new Vlogging channel.
+I have added a Go Pro to my Amazon wishlist because I can’t afford to purchase one yet and I probably won’t be needing one until the New Year when I start my new Vlogging channel.

 I joined the Shaw Academy Online Educator Academy in May this year after being offered a free course in Groupon.
 I thought that this was too good to be true until I received an email telling me details about the course I had chosen which was Web Development.
 After finishing the course, I received another month at a special discount of £29 before being offered a lifetime membership at a price of £395.
 I decided to take PhotoShop as an option because I have been using Paintshop Pro for years.
 However, most businesses use photoshop.
 With Shaw Academy, I can get a 15% discount, but this is still expensive for a startup freelancer with a small monthly income.
 Even with 40% off to receive the full Adobe Cloud package would set me back £147 per year.
 This software would make a great Christmas gift for students who wish to study design or photography, freelancers, or someone who has a desire to learn photoshop which is on a small income.

 Have you ever been in the middle of taking a breathtaking image or filming when the camera battery suddenly goes dead?
 I have, and I’m sure most of us have at some point during their lives.
 To stop this from happening it’s always a good idea to have a spare battery with you.
 You can pick up extra batteries for your DSLR’s from many places such as Curry’s, Amazon, Jessops, and Argos.
 Battery prices range from around £10 – £60 depending on your camera make and model.